Geocaching With a Smartphone

 Here's geocaching.com's article on hiding caches.

 If you have more questions there are forums at geocaching.com.
 On the main page, click the "Forums" link in the list on the upper left.
 I found the Getting Started forum very helpful.
 When I started out, I asked lots of questions and generous members of the Getting Started group patiently answered them.
-They're a friendly group.
-If you move on to the regular Geocaching Topics forum, maybe not so much.
+Back then they a friendly group and may still be.
+I haven't visited in a long time.
+If you move on to the regular Geocaching Topics forum, I found them not so friendly, for this reason I rarely visit them.

 Here's a Documentary on Geocaching